 At present, Bengal is testing only patients who display aggravated symptoms of the viral infection.
 The need now, say experts, is to carry out extensive tests even in hotspots — areas from where a large number of positive cases have been reported.

-After the Director of ICMR-National Institute of Cholera & Enteric Diseases (ICMR-NICED) a TV news channel that Bengal should test more and even carry out random tests in vulnerable areas, many other epidemiologists and public health experts have come up with similar suggestions.
+After the Director of ICMR-National Institute of Cholera & Enteric Diseases (ICMR-NICED) told a TV news channel that Bengal should test more and even carry out random tests in vulnerable areas, many other epidemiologists and public health experts have come up with similar suggestions.

 “The pathetically low number of tests conducted by health authorities in Bengal is giving a terribly false picture of the situation in the state and is breeding a dangerous sense of complacency.
 By all indicators, the number of Covid-19 positive patients in Bengal should be much more than the ridiculously low figure of 120 ‘active cases’ that the state is proclaiming (as on Tuesday evening),” said an epidemiologist at a state-run hospital.